gisgraphy/gisgraphy-docker/README.md

 A script connect.sh take a docker container id as parameter and open a shell in it.

-for gisgraphysql you can personnalize the host at runtime :
+you can personnalize the host at runtime :

-docker run -td  -P --hostname=docker.gisgraphy.com  gisgraphysql bash
+docker run -td  -P --hostname=docker.gisgraphy.com  gisgraphyofficial bash

 # Volumes